 We need to receive the original warrant card in our office.
-You can deliver in person (24 hours) or post it to our Westminster office in London.
+You can deliver it in person or post it to our Westminster office in London.

-We can return the legalised police ID via DHL courier (next-day service) or you can collect it in person (24 hours).
+We can return the legalised police ID via DHL or Royal Mail (next-day service) or you can collect it in person.

 UK police warrant cards do not qualify for an e-Apostille.